awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.AuthorizeAccess.md

-# Access authorization<a name="GettingStarted.AuthorizeAccess"></a>
+# Step 2: Authorize access to the cluster<a name="GettingStarted.AuthorizeAccess"></a>

  This section assumes that you are familiar with launching and connecting to Amazon EC2 instances\.
 For more information, see the *[Amazon EC2 Getting Started Guide](https://docs.aws.amazon.com/AWSEC2/latest/GettingStartedGuide/)*\.

 All ElastiCache clusters are designed to be accessed from an Amazon EC2 instance\.
 The most common scenario is to access an ElastiCache cluster from an Amazon EC2 instance in the same Amazon Virtual Private Cloud \(Amazon VPC\)\.
-This is the scenario covered in this topic\.
 For information on accessing your ElastiCache cluster from a different Amazon VPC, a different AWS Region, or even your corporate network, see the following:
 + [Access Patterns for Accessing an ElastiCache Cluster in an Amazon VPC](elasticache-vpc-accessing.md)
 + [Accessing ElastiCache resources from outside AWS](accessing-elasticache.md#access-from-outside-aws)